n123git/YWSaveEditor/README.md

 A powerful, modern, and modular **Save Editor for Yo-kai Watch 2**, supporting **desktop, mobile and 3DS!** Built to be fast, flexible, and future-proof.
 Whether you're a competitive player, modder, or just a casual fan — this tool was made for you!

 ### Disclaimer
-This is extremely beta, I currently do not recommend it, find better ones [here](https://github.com/nobodyF34R/ykw-editors).
+This tool is severly unfinished, I currently do not recommend it, find better ones [here](https://github.com/nobodyF34R/ykw-editors).
+This tool is provided "as is" without any warranties, express or implied.
+The creator of this tool is not responsible for any damage, data corruption, or data loss that may result from its use.
+By using this tool, you agree to assume full responsibility for any consequences and waive any claims against the creator or the tool itself for any impact it may cause.

 ---